sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 permalink: /human-metabolism-thc
 ---

 It's widely-known that Tetrahydrocannabinol (THC) is the active ingredient in cannabis and the reason people experience a psychological high.
-Less widely-known, however, is what happens to THC in the body and how that impacts&nbsp;the psychological high.
+Less widely-known, however, is what happens to THC in the body and how that impacts the psychological high.

 ![Thumbnail-Infographic-Human-Metabolism-THC][1]This post presents a summary of scientific research on the human metabolism of THC—visualized and explained in simple language.